Photon Propagation through Axion Clouds around Magnetized Compact Objects: Time Delays and Polarimetric Signatures: Theoretical Framework

 We decompose the fields into prescribed background configurations plus small probe fluctuations,

 Here $f_{\mu\nu}=\partial_\mu A_{f\nu}-\partial_\nu A_{f\mu}$ denotes the propagating electromagnetic fluctuation around the prescribed background $F_B^{\mu\nu}$, while $a$ is the axion fluctuation around the background field $\phi_B$.
 The background fields are treated as prescribed classical configurations defining the local medium seen by the probe, rather than as a fully backreacted solution of the complete nonlinear system.
 We further assume that $(f_{\mu\nu},a)$ remain perturbatively small.
-Expanding the action to second order in the fluctuations then yields the quadratic Lagrangian governing probe propagation, up to background-only terms that do not affect the linearized equations of motion,

-At this stage, the terms linear in $f_{\mu\nu}$ encode the effective background response, while the bilinear terms determine the propagation of the coupled photon--axion fluctuations.
+For the purpose of determining the local propagation eigenmodes, we retain the part of the second variation of the action that is bilinear in the fluctuations $(f_{\mu\nu},a)$.
+Background-only terms and terms linear in the fluctuations are not included in this propagation action.
+For prescribed backgrounds that do not necessarily satisfy the fully backreacted equations of motion, the omitted linear terms describe externally driven contributions to the fluctuation fields.
+They do not, however, modify the quadratic fluctuation operator, its polarization tensor, or the homogeneous dispersion relations studied below.